-Desired Outcome Performance Requirement Check- list Acceptable Quality Level Performance Measure Monitoring Method 1 1 PMOC shall review and analyze the scope of project sponsor's project and its completeness and consistency with project documentation.
+DESIRED OUTCOME PERFORMANCE REQUIREMENT CHECK LIST ACCEPTABLE QUALITY LEVEL (AQL) PERFORMANCE MEASURE MONITORING METHOD 1 PMOC shall review and analyze the scope of Sponsor's project and its completeness and consistency with Project documentation.
 R1a.
-The PMOC shall develop and document a process for review and analysis of project sponsor's overall project scope.
+The PMOC shall develop and document a process for review and analysis of Sponsor's overall project scope.
 Q1a.
 Process exists and has been followed.
 M1a.
 Evidence of a documented process.
 MM1a.
 Periodic review by FTA or its agent.
 R1b.
-The PMOC shall use its process to analyze the completeness and consistency of project sponsor's overall project scope.
+The PMOC shall use its process to analyze the completeness and consistency of Sponsor's overall Project scope.
 Q1b.
-PMOC must verify internal processes have been followed as documented.
+PMOC must verify internal processes as documented have been followed.
 M1b.
-Documented review and analysis of the overall project scope and supporting documents for completeness, definition, and consistency.
+Documented review and analysis of the overall project scope and supporting documents for completeness, definition and consistency.
 MM1b.
 Periodic review by FTA or its agent.
-2 The PMOC shall review the scope of project sponsor's project prior to advertising for construction; verify project scope is internally consistent with contract plans and specifications, cost, and schedule.
+2 The PMOC shall review the scope of Sponsor's project prior to advertising for construction; verify project scope is internally consistent with contract plans and specifications, cost and schedule.
 R2a.
-The PMOC shall review all project scope documentation and arrange an on-site briefing with the project sponsor.
+The PMOC shall review all Project scope documentation and arrange an onsite briefing from the Sponsor.
 Q2a.
-Professional opinion of scope review through project sponsor's submittals and onsite briefing.
+Professional opinion of scope review through Sponsor's submittals and on-site briefing.
 M2a.
-Documented evidence of a thorough review by PMOC and attendance at an onsite briefing by project sponsor, supported by professional opinion.
+Documented evidence of a thorough review by PMOC and attendance at an on-site briefing by Sponsor, supported by professional opinion.
 MM2a.
 Periodic review by FTA or its agent.
 R2b.
-The PMOC shall review for adequacy and timing project sponsor's plan for checks and reviews for Q2b.
-Professional opinion and review of project sponsor's M2b.
-Documented evidence of review of project sponsor's check and review MM2b.
+The PMOC shall review for adequacy and timing Sponsor's plan for checks and reviews for scope completeness and coordination.
+Q2b.
+Professional opinion and review of Sponsor's plan of scope checks and reviews.
+M2b.
+Documented evidence of review of Sponsor's check and review plan for scope completeness and coordination, supported by professional opinion.
+MM2b.
 Periodic review by FTA or its agent.
+R2c.
+The PMOC shall, in conjunction with Project cost estimate and schedule, develop an analysis of significant changes in scope since the last major milestone.
+Q2c.
+Professional opinion and review of Project scope and significant changes in scope.
+M2c.
+Documented evidence of review of the overall project scope and supporting documents with analysis of scope changes, supported by professional opinion.
+MM2c.
+Periodic review by FTA or its agent.
+R2d.
+The PMOC shall analyze potential changes to Project scope based on current documentation and evaluate the risks to Project associated with those potential changes.
+Q2d.
+Professional opinion and evaluation of potential changes in Sponsor's scope and evaluation of associated risks.
+M2d.
+Documented evidence of analysis of potential changes and evaluation of associated risks, supported by a professional opinion.
+MM2d.
+Periodic review by FTA or its agent.
+R2e.
+The PMOC shall assess and evaluate Sponsor and 3rd party documentation and develop characterizations of Project scope that integrate and summarize all available information for the Project.
+Q2e.
+Professional opinion and characterization of Project scope that integrates available data.
+M2e.
+Documented evidence of review and characterization of Project scope integrating available data, supported by a professional opinion.
+MM2e.
+Periodic review by FTA or its agent.
+R2f.
+The PMOC shall present its findings in descending order of importance, make recommendations for needed Sponsor action and present a time frame for Sponsor's actions.
+Q2f.
+Professional opinion evidenced by findings, recommendations for corrective action and recommended time frame.
+M2f.
+Documented evidence of findings, recommended Sponsor actions and a recommended time frame, supported by a professional opinion.
+MM2f.
+Periodic review by FTA or its agent.
+DESIRED OUTCOME PERFORMANCE REQUIREMENT CHECK ACCEPTABLE QUALITY LEVEL (AQL) PERFORMANCE MEASURE MONITORING METHOD

-Appendix A: Acceptable Quality Level OP 32C Project Scope Review October 2023 Page A-1 of 3
+OP 32C Project Scope Review September 2015 Page A-1